astefanutti/spring-boot-camel-rest-jpa/README.md

 ### OpenShift

-This requires to have an OpenShift environment running and the `KUBERNETES_MASTER` environment variable pointing to it.
+This requires to have an OpenShift environment running.
 Depending on the authentication scheme of your environment, you may need to configure the test client access.

 Minishift relies on the default [identity provider](https://docs.openshift.com/container-platform/3.3/install_config/configuring_authentication.html#AllowAllPasswordIdentityProvider), so that you can create a user for the test execution just by logging in, e.g.: